wattlebirdaz/GNN-pfn-intern-2019-/README.md

 # GNN
-Implementation of Graph Neural Network for PFN internship assignment
+Implementation of Graph Neural Network for PFN internship application assignment

 ## Usage
 Put the `datasets/` and the `src/` in the same level of the directory.